GabeScott/standard-works-vault/General Conference/2002 October - “O That I Were an Angel, and Could Have the Wish of Mine Heart”.md

 Excitement filled the air.
 Men and women came forth with a desire to be helpful.
 Large contributions of money and skills were offered.
 Again, no expense was spared.
 We were to rebuild the house of the Lord as a memorial to the Prophet Joseph and as an offering to our God.
 On the recent 27th of June, in the afternoon at about the same time Joseph and Hyrum were shot in Carthage 158 years earlier, we held the dedication of the magnificent new structure.
 It is a place of great beauty.
 It stands on exactly the same site where the original temple stood.
 Its outside dimensions are those of the original.
 It is a fitting and appropriate memorial to the great Prophet of this dispensation, Joseph the Seer.

 How grateful I am, how profoundly grateful for what has happened.
-Today, facing west, on the high bluff overlooking the city of Nauvoo, thence across the Mississippi, and over the plains of Iowa, there stands Joseph’s temple, a magnificent house of God.
+Today, facing west, on the high bluff overlooking the city of Nauvoo, thence across the Mississippi and over the plains of Iowa, there stands Joseph’s temple, a magnificent house of God.
 Here in the Salt Lake Valley, facing east to that beautiful temple in Nauvoo, stands Brigham’s temple, the Salt Lake Temple.
 They look toward one another as bookends between which there are volumes that speak of the suffering, the sorrow, the sacrifice, even the deaths of thousands who made the long journey from the Mississippi River to the valley of the Great Salt Lake.

 Nauvoo became the 113th working temple.
 We have since dedicated another in The Hague, Netherlands, making 114 in all.
 These wonderful buildings of various sizes and architectural designs are now scattered through the nations of the earth.
-They have been constructed to accommodate our people in carrying forward the work of the Almighty, whose design it is to bring to pass the immortality and eternal life of man (see Moses 1:39).
+They have been constructed to accommodate our people in carrying forward the work of the Almighty, whose design it is to bring to pass the immortality and eternal life of man (see [[Moses 1.39|Moses 1:39]]).
 These temples have been constructed to be used.
 We honor our Father as we make use of them.

 At the opening of the conference, I urge you, my brethren and sisters, to utilize the temples of the Church.